DEPARTMENT OF DEVELOPMENTAL AND CELL BIOLOGY

 Hans R. Bode (Research Professor): Pattern formation and stem cell differentiation

-Peter J. Bryant (Emeritus): Tumor-suppressor genes of Drosophila and humans
+Peter J. Bryant (Research Professor): Tumor-suppressor genes of Drosophila and humans

-Susan V. Bryant (Emerita): Molecular basis of limb development and regeneration
+Susan V. Bryant (Associate Executive Vice Chancellor for Research and Research Professor): Molecular basis of limb development and regeneration

 Richard D. Campbell (Emeritus): Morphogenesis; biology of Hydra; fractal geometry of biological forms